 “Yes” he responds, “we are fully booked.”

-The technician came back with another guy and they both take turns turning it off and on.
-The say it’s fixed, leave, and it turns back off again.
+The technician came back with another guy, and they both take turns turning it off and on.
+They say it’s fixed, leave, and it turns back off again.
 One of them gave us his direct number, so I call him, he comes back, switches the circuit breaker off and on this time and leaves.
 Around 2:30 in the morning after going through this same routine over and over, we give up and decide to sleep with the windows open, and I take a sleeping pill I’m lucky enough to have.
-It doesn’t work as well as I would have preferred and we are occasionally woken at the sounds of cars racing up the road for the remainder of the night into the morning.
+It doesn’t work very well, and we are occasionally woken by the sounds of cars racing up the road for the remainder of the night into the morning.

 |You can’t see it but the smell is there.|